 So if these searches are happening during extreme traffic on your site, you face a dilemma: How do you eliminate the origin hits generated by searches (because you need resources concentrating on conversion) without eliminating your customers’ ability to find what they’re looking for?
 Here are two options:

 - Replace the search with a redirect engine that takes users to the product family or brand page.
 It won’t be an exact match on your customer's search, but it will hopefully have what the customer is looking for a few scrolls down.
 You can’t spend time defining searches and creating regex matches while the whole site is down.
-You can, however, incorporate this strategy to your continuous availability/disaster recovery plans.
+You can, however, incorporate this strategy into your continuous availability/disaster recovery plans.

 - Use a search engine such as Google or Bing to perform the search.
 The main reason why you don’t normally send clients to https://www.google.com/search?q=site%3A<your_site>+<search_term(s)> is the brand name loss and the risk of customers finding competitors ads.
 Would you rather take the search/site down than expose your business to these risks?
 That’s a question your organization must consider.
 If you do move forward with this approach, make sure your product pages are discoverable by bots so if your search is down you could leverage a navigator (Google, Bing, etc.) for people to find what they are looking for.